tapecard/hypertext/README.md

-# Welcome to the Hypertext Party!
+# Welcome to the HyperText Party!
-Hypertext Party is a collection of css and javascript animated text effects developed as Vue.js components and formatted as a playable demonstration site.
-Able to be used in different ways, some can run continuously and some are intended to wait until a triggering event like a page scroll or click.
-Some require Javascript, and some are CSS only.
+HyperText Party is a collection of animated css and javascript text effects developed as Vue.js components and formatted as a playable demonstration site.
+Able to be used in different ways, some can run continuously and some are intended to wait until a triggering event like a page scroll or click, some require Javascript, and some are CSS only.

 ## Recommended IDE Setup